 Run by multiple generations of the McGuire family, who have traditional ties to the land as Noongar Whadjuk people, Go Cultural have been telling stories of Perth’s most significant cultural landmarks for the past four years.
 Tours are run by Walter, Meg or one of their two daughters.

 Their tours are usually based at four locations; Elizabeth Quay, Kings Park, Yagan Square and Rottnest Island.
 Told partially in Noongar language, the tour hosted at Elizabeth Quay reveals the ancestral connection between the modern development and the site’s original use as a fishing site.
 Focused on telling the first story of the land, they explore the six Noongar seasons, postcolonial history and stories from the Dreamtime.

 “It’s about peeling back the layers a little bit, to reveal the traditional stories behind the sites,” Meg said.

 The tour of Elizabeth Quay runs for 90minutes, although Meg said that it can be difficult to fit much cultural history in such a short time!

 Another of their popular tours through Yagan Square explores the representation of Noongar people and their connection to nature.
 A highlight from this tour is artist Paul Carter’s 7-piece, text-based art installation commemorating Fanny Balbuk, titled ‘Passenger’.
 In the mid-19th Century, Fanny attracted a reputation for her defiance of colonial obstacles, often walking over or through paths built by settlers.

-Set to re-open in the first week of June, check in with the team to book your next tour and gain important perspective on Perth.
+Check in with the team to book your next tour and gain important perspective on Perth.
 See more and book here.